 Students are introduced to the unique patient-physician relationship and basic skills for clinical interactions, including taking histories and proper patient communication.
 At the same time, they dive into the relationship between public health and clinical medicine, also covering medical ethics, cultural competence, and patient centered care.
 Students receive their first HIPAA and OSHA-BBP certifications.

-Term three reinforces professional and personal attributes required to be a high performing, caring physician.
-Additional hospital and clinic rotations, presentations, and other group activities round out clinical development of the first three terms of study at Trinity.
+Term three reinforces the professional and personal attributes required to be a high-performing, caring physician.
+Additional hospital and clinic rotations, presentations, and other group activities round out the clinical development of the first three terms of study at Trinity.

 The fourth iteration of the ICCM builds directly on the professionalism and skilled application of accumulated clinical knowledge for Trinity students in the hospital, the lecture hall, and skills labs.

-Fifth term is the start of a major transition for Trinity’s MD students.
-While term 5 continues integrating clinical medicine with the basic sciences in terms 1-4, students participate in case presentations, more advanced clinical experiences, and active learning techniques.
+The fifth term is the start of a major transition for Trinity’s MD students.
+While term 5 continues integrating clinical medicine with the basic sciences in terms 1-4, students participate in case of presentations, more advanced clinical experiences, and active learning techniques.
 Skills demonstrations throughout the term prepare students for the objective structure clinical examination (OSCE) at the conclusion of the term with standardized patients.
-Fifth term is the culmination of basic science and early clinical training as well as the final push towards USMLE Step-1 preparation and transitioning back to the United States for clinical rotations.
+The fifth term is the culmination of basic science and early clinical training as well as the final push towards USMLE Step-1 preparation and transitioning back to the United States for clinical rotations.